naturalsciences/ears3-server/readme.md

 ## Usage

-Go to `http://localhost/ears3/html/event` or simply `http://localhost/ears3` to manage the programs and cruises and to create new events.
-You are first prompted to provide your name and email address.
-Please note that for the time being the event fields are populated with the ontology from the RV Belgica.
-This will be changed in the near future.
-A new vessel ontology file can be saved in the ontologies directory and the changes will be immediately visible in the event creation interface.
+Go to `http://localhost/ears3/html/event` or simply `http://localhost/ears3` to create new events.
+New programs and cruises are to be created with the desktop client application.
+In the web application you are first prompted to provide your name and email address.
+The manual for this web page can be found at the end of the client manual, here: https://github.com/naturalsciences/ears/releases/download/3.0.1beta/Eurofleets+_D3.9_manual_ears3_client_webapp.pdf

 Go to `http://localhost/ears3/sml?platformUrn=SDN:C17::XYZA` to see the Sensor ML description for the whole ship.
 Follow the links for the events of specific devices.